diegopm2000/Java_lab/05-SpringBoot/SpringBoot-17-SpringBoot3-CRUD-HexagonalDDD/README.md

 A spring boot 3 API REST CRUD implemented using Hexagonal Architecture & Domain Driven Design Approach.

-We have also used Apache Lomboz to avoid having to program the getters, setters and the parameterized constructor
+We have also used the Lombok library to avoid having to program the getters, setters and the parameterized constructor

 ## 1. Go to H2 console